Consider Making a Gift

 LEGLER ENDOWED LECTURER IN HUMAN ANATOMY

-For over half a century, the late John Legler and now Mark Nielsen have revolutionized the field of teaching human anatomy at the University of Utah.
-Through their tireless efforts, tens of thousands of students have gained a detailed understanding of the structure, organization, and function of the human body.
-Our aim is to grow the Legler Endowment into an endowed professorship.
-Whether you are a former TA, or one of the many pre-professional students who are now doctors, nurses, pharmacologists or other health-related professional, we invite you to participate in this unprecedented opportunity to honor the memory of Dr. Legler, and to support the continuing legacy of Professor Nielsen.
+John Legler revolutionized the field of teaching human anatomy at the University of Utah.
+Through his tireless efforts, tens of thousands of students have gained a detailed understanding of the structure, organization, and function of the human body.
+Our aim is to grow the Legler Endowment into an endowed professorship in anatomy.
+Whether you are a former TA, or one of the many pre-professional students who are now doctors, nurses, pharmacologists or other health-related professionals, we invite you to participate in this opportunity to honor the memory of Dr. John Legler.

 BIOLOGY GRADUATE FUND